A good investment strategy goes a long way

 • Inflation figures appear to be under control.
 It is above target in the US, while being around 2% in Europe.
 Reported figures do not show the impact of the sharp rise in oil and gas prices as a result of the unrest in the Middle-East however.

-• n the US the Supreme Court ruled that President Trump did not have the constitutional power to increase tariffs.
+• In the US the Supreme Court ruled that President Trump did not have the constitutional power to increase tariffs.
 He reimplemented them shortly after under a different section.
-This creates temporary uncertainty, in part because the EU postponed the vote on the new trade deal.
+In the meantime, the Trump administration is investigation other means to impose tariffs.

 Budgetary and monetary policy